 If you have a slate floor that you hate the color, I would definitely paint it!
 Why live with something you don’t want?
 You can do it and Bungalow 47 Furniture Paint can help!

 Next up, I’ll share how we transformed the entry room and added our personal style.
-You can read the post here.
+You can read about DIY paneling here.
 If you’d like some good decorating inspiration, check out my Pinterest boards here.

 If you like what you see here, save this to your Pinterest board for inspiration.